How Hotels Can Ask for Reviews at Checkout Without Feeling Pushy

 "Satisfaction peaks at departure when the full experience is complete.
 Waiting even 24 hours drops conversion meaningfully."

-As a guest approaches your front desk to check out, their entire visit remains vivid and emotionally accessible in their mind.
-The comfortable mattress, impressive scenery, and the team’s swift resolution of the iron issue are all fresh experiences.
-This is the ideal moment when guests are most motivated to leave reviews.
+When guests reach your front desk to check out, their experience is still vivid and emotionally resonant.
+The comfortable mattress, impressive scenery, and the team’s swift resolution of the iron issue are experiences they’ve just had.
+This moment is ideal for requesting reviews when guests are most motivated to share their thoughts.

 The Line Between Asking and Pressuring